apache/pekko/akka-docs/src/main/paradox/typed/from-classic.md

 ## ActorRef

-`akka.actor.ActorRef` has its correspondence in `akka.actor.typed.ActorRef`.
+`org.apache.pekko.actor.ActorRef` has its correspondence in `org.apache.pekko.actor.typed.ActorRef`.
 The difference being that the latter has a type parameter describing which messages the actor can handle.
 This information is not defined for a classic actor and you can send any type of message to a classic `ActorRef` even though the actor may not understand it.

 ## ActorSystem

-`akka.actor.ActorSystem` has its correspondence in `akka.actor.typed.ActorSystem`.
+`org.apache.pekko.actor.ActorSystem` has its correspondence in `org.apache.pekko.actor.typed.ActorSystem`.
 One difference is that when creating an `ActorSystem` in Typed you give it a `Behavior` that will be used as the top level actor, also known as the user guardian.